Herb Dean: UFC and notable matches

 At UFC on ESPN: Whittaker vs. Till, Dean received more criticism for his late stoppage of a fight between Francisco Trinaldo and Jai Herbert, and got into an altercation with UFC commentator and former fighter Dan Hardy over the stoppage.

 At UFC 229, held on October 6, 2018, Dean refereed what is considered to be one of the most anticipated fights of all time, Khabib Nurmagomedov vs Conor McGregor.
-A post fight video emerged where Dean was conversing with Khabib regarding the illegal moves by Conor not called during the match.
+A post fight video emerged where Dean was conversing with Nurmagomedov regarding the illegal moves by McGregor not called during the match.